-How can the Boeing 777-300ER & Airbus A350-900XWB help China Airlines make money on its long-haul routes?
-According to the carrier, each 777-300ER’s cost per year can be up to 10M USD/ 22% lower than the Boeing 747-400.
+How can the Boeing 777-300ER & Airbus A350-900XWB help China Airlines make money on long-haul routes?
+According to the carrier, the cost of each 777-300ER can be up to 10M USD/ 22% lower than the Boeing 747-400 per year.
 The 777-300ER also has a significantly larger belly-cargo capacity compared to the 747-400.
-The A350-900XWB is even more efficient, with an efficiency rate of up to 20% lower than the Boeing 777-300ER.
+Reportedly, the A350-900XWB is even more fuel-efficient, with an efficiency rate of up to 20% lower than the Boeing 777-300ER.

 China Airlines has had a successful medium/short-range fleet plan but a disastrous long-haul fleet plan.
 The Airbus A330-300 and Boeing 737-800 are extremely economical and the carrier is still placing orders for more of the kinds.
 The Boeing 747-400 and Airbus A340-300 are, however, in serious needs of being replaced.
 While both are uneconomical, the A340-300 is even worse due to its lower capacity and worse in-flight performance.
 The cargo fleet plan wasn’t successful either.
 The 747-400F was initially a great addition to the fleet and helped China Airlines Cargo become one of the largest cargo airlines in the world.
 However, ever since the global recession and the rise of smaller personal electronic devices (e.g. smart phones), the airline has been having troubles filling up its freighter jets.
 China Airlines Cargo has sent 3 747-400Fs to Victorville, an aircraft boneyard, for storage as a result.
 China Airlines currently operates 34 Boeing 747-400s, including 13 passenger-versions and 21 cargo-versions.
 The airline was the last customer of the passenger version 747-400.
 B-18215 was the last passenger 747-400 built and delivered in 2005.